 Have you noticed how much we love baking soda around here?
 We use it for just about everything, including a natural exfoliant.
 All you have to do is make a paste out of baking soda and water, so it is the simplest and least expensive natural exfoliant on this list.
 Baking soda is one of my favorite exfoliants; my face always feels so much fresher after I’ve rinsed all the baking soda off, and it’s very gentle, too.

 Sea salt (not table salt!) makes a great natural exfoliant, too.
 The granules are large and coarse and don’t dissolve easily.
 This makes it fantastic for use on the rougher parts of your body, like elbows and feet.
 Another nice thing about sea salt is that it isn’t at all sticky.
-To use, simply mix with a small amount of oil and rub into your skin.
+To use, simply mix with a small amount of oil and rub it into your skin.

 I remember a few years ago when big makeup companies started putting caffeine in their facial products.
 The idea was that if caffeine could perk us up every morning, it could probably perk our skin up, too.
 Caffeine is known to decrease puffiness around the eyes.
 A natural exfoliator that reduces puffiness at the same time?
 Sounds good to me!
 You can use either fresh coffee grounds or those you’ve already brewed (which makes more sense to me – recycling is always a good thing).
-Simply add them to a small amount of the oil of your choice, and apply to your skin.
+Simply add them to a small amount of the oil of your choice, and apply it to your skin.
 The only downside I see to using coffee as a natural exfoliant is that coffee grounds are inherently messy, so be prepared for a bit of cleanup.

 Find organic coffee beans here (so pesticides from conventionally grown coffee don’t end up on your face).